phusion/passenger_apt_automation/README.md

 ## Maintenance

-### When a new distribution has been released
+### Adding support for a new distribution

-There are three things you need to do when a new distribution has been released.
+There are three things you want to add support for a new distribution.

  1. Add a definition for this new distribution to internal/lib/distro_info.rb.
  2. Update the package definitions in `debian_specs/`.